 The ancient Roman Baths in the South-West of England is a powerful energy vortex for healing.
-For this highly strung traveling empath the sacred waters of Celtic-Roman goddess Sulis Minerva offered an unexpected tranquil refuge and invigorating sanctuary, even at the height of the European tourist season.
+For the highly strung traveling empath the sacred waters of Celtic-Roman goddess Sulis Minerva offers an unexpected tranquil refuge and invigorating sanctuary, even at the height of the European tourist season.

 Well, what is usually a 90 minute visit for the average visitor to the baths, according to the museum’s audio guide, became for me a four hour metaphysical adventure.
 I soon discovered that I was back in the presence of the Goddess Athena, who I had encountered at the beginning of this trip in all her magnificence on the Acropolis in Athens, Greece.
 Yes indeed, it appears I have unknowingly been stalking her throughout Europe.
 Or had she lured me here under false pretenses?

 People came from far and wide to seek healing… and revenge here.
 Yes, indeed.
-Heaps of rolled up lead and pewter sheets with inscriptions (defixiones) were also found at the bottom of the sacred spring.
+Heaps of rolled up lead and pewter sheets with inscriptions, known as defixiones or 'curse tablets' were also found at the bottom of the sacred spring.
 But they do not contain prayers for healing.
-The inscribed messages were in fact curses thrown into the spring where the spirit of Sulis Minerva dwelt; they were etched with requests for vengeance from the gods – mostly about very mundane trivialities: stolen coins and clothing, cheating husbands and unrequited love.
+The inscribed messages were in fact curses thrown into the spring where the spirit of Sulis Minerva dwelt; they are etched with requests for vengeance from the gods – mostly about very mundane trivialities: stolen coins and clothing, cheating husbands and unrequited love.

 The punishments and misfortunes wished upon the perpetrators were all extreme considering the offense, and quite surprising to the modern observer.
 Had the gods responded to these prayers as requested, stealing a couple of coins from someone could easily see you hacked to pieces, eaten by birds of prey and burning in the eternal hell fires of the underworld!
 Revenge may seem disturbingly out of place in this soothing place of healing, but is releasing anger and letting go of resentment, in order to find forgiveness and inner peace, not one of the most powerful forms of healing?